navya-mekera/Research-paper-on-reversal-of-chronic-health-condition-using-low-carb-diet/README.md

 # Research Paper
-## Can low carbohydrate diets reverse/cure chronic health conditions, and reduce the need for pharmacological medication?
+## Research question: Can low carbohydrate diets reverse/cure chronic health conditions, and reduce the need for pharmacological medication?
+## Methodology: Using descriptive analytics on data collected through a survey

 Abstract